 Pendo vs Fullstory for user behavior and product analytics

-By now, you’ve probably noticed a few overlaps between Pendo and Fullstory.
-To make the comparison clearer, I’ll focus on the key differences in how the two tools approach user behavior and product analytics for SaaS.
+By now, you’ve probably noticed some overlap between Pendo and FullStory.
+Earlier, I outlined when each tool makes the most sense.
+The sections below will focus on the more technical differences in how they handle user behavior and product analytics in a SaaS context.

 Data collection